FormalizedFormalLogic/Foundation/md/src/classical_propositional/syntax_and_semantics.md

-# Deduction System and Semantics for Classical Propositional Logic
+# Syntax and Semantics for Classical Propositional Logic

 ## Deduction System
   We adupt the Tait-calculus as a deduction system of classical propositional logic.